devconcept/multer-gridfs-storage/README.md

 - Storage operation buffering for incoming files while the connection is opening.
 - Use it as a multer plugin or inside an express middleware function.
 - Builtin Typescript support.
+- Dual package: works with both ESM `import` and CommonJS `require`.

 ## 🚀 Installation